willyvaessen/100DaysofCode/README.md

 Worked on C# course on freeCodeCamp.
 Store and Iterate Through Sequences of Data Using Arrays and the foreach Statement in C#

+## 3 November 2023

+Continuing on the C# course on freeCodeCamp today.
+Develop foreach and if-elseif-else structures to process array data in C#